Get Help From a Guardianship Lawyer in Indianapolis

 Being a loved one’s power of attorney can offer you legal options that are similar to a guardianship.
 However, these two things are quite different.
 The primary difference is that a power of attorney is voluntarily given to you by the other person, and a legal guardianship is given to you by the court.
 A court may consider the wishes of the person in need, but they will make a guardianship decision based on the person’s best interests which can even go against the person’s expressed wishes.
 While both legal actions create a fiduciary who must care for the other person’s health or property, a power of attorney can be dissolved by the wishes of the grantor, but the person in need cannot easily end their relationship with a court-appointed guardian.

-Call Our Indianapolis Guardianship Lawyers Today
+Call Our Indianapolis Guardianship Attorneys Today

 Our legal team at Hessler Law understands how crucial it is for you to have all of the necessary assets to care for your loved ones.
 To speak with an experienced lawyer, contact our office at (317) 886-8800 to arrange a no-cost case evaluation.